Reverse Mortgage Costs and Fees

 Other Reverse Mortgage Costs

 Initial Mortgage Insurance Premium (IMIP)

 If you have any additional questions that are not answered in this article then please do not hesitate to give us a call and speak with one of our reverse mortgage advisors at toll-free 877-676-6542.
 You can also ask a question in the comment section below and we will promptly answer.
 In addition, you can request a special offer quote anytime to see our discounted reverse mortgage fees and reverse mortgage rates for yourself!

-Good Day Reverse has waived the origination fee from the reverse mortgage fees on all of our reverse mortgage programs, so that you pay $0!
+Good Day Reverse has included discounts on the reverse mortgage origination fee on all of our reverse mortgage programs.

 Why do lenders and brokers charge an origination fee?

 There are various reasons why a lender or a broker will charge an origination fee, but the main reason is to pay for the origination and processing of your reverse mortgage loan.
 There is a considerable amount of time and effort that goes into a company completing a reverse mortgage.
 Although the origination fee does not pay for tangible costs like appraisal, escrow, or title it does pay for things such as compliance, processors, loan originators and any other overhead fees associated to being a reverse mortgage company.
 This is why an origination fee is sometimes referenced as a lender fee.

 Why does Good Day Reverse discount the origination fee as part of the total reverse mortgage fees?